robmllze/xyz_gen_annotations/README.md

 ## License

-This package is released under the MIT License.
+This project is released under the MIT License.
+See [LICENSE](https://raw.githubusercontent.com/robmllze/xyz_gen_annotations/main/LICENSE) for more information.

 ## Contact